On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Preliminaries

 \section{Preliminaries}

-The subsection below on derivation graphs, homotopy bases and finite derivation type is self-contained, but it can be complemented with \cite{OttoKobay_survey,Kobayashi5}.
+The subsection below on derivation graphs, homotopy bases and finite derivation type is self-contained, but it can be complemented with \cite{otto_properties,Kobayashi5}.
+There is an alternative formulation of the same concepts in terms of strict monoidal categories/groupoids and higher-dimensional variations of them, and homotopical algebra in higher categories \cite{Lafont1995,GM2009}.
+However, our approach, using Squier complexes, is the same one used in papers by Otto \cite{otto_modular,otto_modular_tr}, Wang \cite{wang_fcrs}, Pride and the second and third authors \cite{gray_propertiesnotinherited}, and the third author \cite{malheiro_fdtlargeideals}; we will require methods and results from these papers in \fullref{Sections}{sec_freeproducts}, \ref{sec:abstractrees}, and \ref{sec:embedding}.

 For further information on automatic semigroups, see~\cite{campbell_autsg}.
-We assume familiarity with basic notions of automata and regular languages (see, for example, \cite{hopcroft_automata}) and transducers and rational relations (see, for example, \cite{berstel_transductions}).
-For background on sting rewriting systems we refer the reader to \cite{baader_termrewriting,book_srs}.
+We assume familiarity with basic notions of automata and regular languages (see, for example, \cite{hopcroft_automata}) and transducers and rational relations (see, for example, \cite{berstel_transductions}), although we will recall some key results that we use frequently.
+For background on string rewriting systems we refer the reader to \cite{baader_termrewriting,book_srs}.